Tuesday, 30 January 2018

 Wow, this guy gets shit done!!
 Any other doctor would have dictated a letter, had his secretary mail it over and Id have waited a week to find out if I could even have the scan.
 It was at that moment I decided I really liked the guy.
 He also agreed to recommend me for gene testing too.
 Brilliant.

 I leave the hospital for the first time feeling confident.
-Finally we're getting somewhere.
+Finally I'm getting somewhere.

 By the time we get home the phone is ringing.
 It's my breast nurse - she needs to know the start date of my last period.
 Luckily I track my dates on the Clue app on my phone so I tell her exactly when it was - 18th January.
 She lets out a sigh and says she'll come back to me.